apache/nuttx/configs/stm3240g-eval/README.txt

     using the STM32's Ethernet controller.
 It uses apps/examples/nettest to exercise the TCP/IP network.

+    CONFIG_STM32_CODESOURCERYW=y                           : CodeSourcery under Windows
     CONFIG_EXAMPLES_NETTEST_SERVER=n                       : Target is configured as the client CONFIG_EXAMPLES_NETTEST_PERFORMANCE=y                  : Only network performance is verified.
     CONFIG_EXAMPLES_NETTEST_IPADDR=(10<<24|0<<16|0<<8|2)   : Target side is IP: 10.0.0.2
     CONFIG_EXAMPLES_NETTEST_DRIPADDR=(10<<24|0<<16|0<<8|1) : Host side is IP: 10.0.0.1
     CONFIG_EXAMPLES_NETTEST_CLIENTIP=(10<<24|0<<16|0<<8|1) : Server address used by which ever is client.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

   nsh:
   ---